AvanzaBank/astrix/README.md

 It's designed to support an organization where many teams develop different services and make those services available for other teams using Asterix.

 ## Service Registry
 A core component in the framework is the service registry.
 It’s an application that allows service-providers to register all services hey provide.
-The service-registry is also used by service-consumers to discover providers of a cobsumed service.
+The service-registry is also used by service-consumers to discover providers of a consumed service.

 ## Service Binding